 So what gets in the way of you being the authentic you in your relationship?
 Well, lots of things could get in the way, but let's start with your unconscious.
-Unconscious limiting beliefs often influence your perception of things and prevent you from asking for what you need.
+Unconscious limiting beliefs often influence your perceptions and choices and prevent you from asking for what you need.

-Here are the most basic forms of limiting beliefs around being yourself in relationship:
+Here is a list of common limiting beliefs that keep you from being yourself in relationship:

 - Being myself hurts you so I have to do what you want to stay in relationship.
 This is the way it is and I just have to endure it and give up my autonomy.

 - I'm not good enough as I am.
 I have to continuously secure your love by being super productive, dramatic, or sexy.

 - It's not safe to be me.
 You will tell me I'm doing it wrong and that's dangerous.

 - I can only rely on myself.
 If I share my needs, you won't meet them, so why bother.

 - If I share who I am, I will be used.

 - If I am helpless and endearing, you will be motivated to meet my needs.
 If I stand in my power and competence, you'll abandon me.